 Edge of the World draft concept plan

-The Parks and Wildlife Service would like feedback from the community on the draft concept plan.
-Feedback will inform the next phase of the project as the design is refined and assessments and approvals are undertaken.
+The draft concept plan was open for public feedback in late 2025.
+Parks and Wildlife Service will review the commentary provided as the design is refined and assessments and approvals are undertaken.

 Constraints and stakeholder input